+If you are interested in a blend of psychology, education, and medicine, this may be a great career option for you!
 According to the U.S. Department of Labor, the number of positions available for audiologists and speech-language pathologists is expected to grow by approximately 10% over the next 10 years.
-And, a 2008 analysis by the Department of Labor Women's Bureau showed that speech-language pathology is the ninth highest-paying profession for women.

 Audiologists: Measure hearing ability, identify hearing disorders, provide rehabilitative services, select amplification devices and instruct in their care, provide training in speech reading, and serve as consultants to government and industry on issues concerning noise-induced hearing loss.

-Please use our website to gain more information concerning the profession, our faculty and students, our curriculum, the application process, and financial aid information.
+Please use our website to gain more information concerning the profession, our faculty and students, our curriculum, the application process, frequently asked questions (FAQ), and financial aid information.
 If you have any questions or want additional information, contact me by e-mail at email@example.com.
 I hope that you will seriously consider a career in this rewarding field!